abdur2583/migration-assignment/README.md

 # migration-assignment
-# I got problem with git bash that why I couldn't upload full app.
+# I have a problem with git bash that's why I couldn't upload the full app.
 I upload only migration files.